 - Speak to your doctor or specialist nurse about how your fertility might be affected before treatment starts. - If you have a partner, talk to them about the possible effects on your fertility. - You can ask to be referred to a specialist fertility team.

-We have more information about fertility in our booklet Cancer and fertility (page 74).
+We have more information about fertility in men and women in our booklets:

+- Cancer and fertility information for men - Cancer and fertility information for women.